Oxeigns/Rose/README.md

    pip install -r requirements.txt
    ```
 2. Copy `.env.example` to `.env` and fill in your credentials.
-   Optionally set `LOG_GROUP_ID` to a Telegram group or channel ID to
-   receive startup and crash logs.
-Ensure the bot is a member of that
-   chat and use the full numeric ID (usually starting with `-100`).
 3. Start the bot:
    ```bash
    python main.py